Tanko Ishaya

 Tanko Ishaya is a Nigerian Professor of Computer Science and the vice chancellor of the University of Jos.
-He was elected into office in December 2021.
+He was appointed into office in December 2021.

 Early life and career

 Ishaya obtained a bachelor of science in Mathematics Education from the University of Jos in 1992 and began to teach Mathematics at the College of Agriculture, Zuru, Kebbi State.
 He completed a Masters Degree in Computation at the University of Manchester in 1997. and completed a Ph.D. in Computing Studies in 2001.
 After a period of years lecturing at the University of Hull (Scarborough Campus), he returned to Jos, where he was later promoted to a Professor of Computer Science in 2012.